 If you live in or near Delaware's coastal areas, you should have a preparedness plan ready.
 Know where to go and which roads to take to reach higher ground if large waves and flooding are expected.

 Have a communication and reunification plan with your family to ensure you can get in touch if you become separated at any point or are not together when the storm occurs.

 The First State has cold and snowy winters.
 January is the coldest month of the year with temperatures averaging 25°F to 44°F. February is the snowiest month and the state averages 15.2 inches annually.
 The coast receives a lot less snow than inland cities.

 One of the heaviest snowstorms to affect Delaware (and much of the East Coast) in recent years was Winter Storm Jonas in January 2016.
 The category 5 storm brought in strong winds (with wind speed of 59 mph in Delaware) and heavy snow which produced blizzard-like conditions, and a storm surge of over 4 feet over the normal water levels.

 This resulted in significant flooding, especially along the coast, as well as widespread power outages, destruction of 20 miles of dunes, and a chemical leak.
 It is estimated that at least 55 people died as a result of this storm— one of them was from Magnolia, DE.

 Winter storms like Jonas are rare but not completely out of the question.
 To ensure your safety during the winter season, you should always carry an emergency kit in your vehicle equipped with chains that fit your tires, items to signal for help if you get stranded, some snacks, water, and things to keep you warm, like hand warmers and emergency blankets.

-If the weather forecast predicts heavy snowstorms or blizzards, avoid any unnecessary travel and be prepared with enough supplies at home to shelter in place for several days.
+If the winter weather advisory forecasts heavy snowstorms or blizzards, avoid any unnecessary travel and be prepared with enough supplies at home to shelter in place for several days.
 To learn more about becoming prepared for the winter, read our guide.